 headerheader

-Which blocked account providers are accepted and secure for a (student) visa in Germany?
+Which blocked account providers are officially accepted and secure for a German (student) visa?

-The complete list with a comparison focused on banking models and protection level (2023)
+The complete list with a comparison focused on banking models and protection 2026

 "What is the best and most secure blocked account for Germany?"